swiftlang/swift-evolution/proposals/xxxx-func-parameter-parentheses-optional.md

 ## Motivation

 Swift already has parts of the language that allow omission of syntax for the sake of clarity.
-One example is omitting writing `return` when it is clearly implied.
+One example is omitting writing `return` when it is clearly implied in computed proerties.

 Instead of writing:
 ```swift